Montenegro Travel Restrictions: COVID-19 Information

 - It is mandatory to wear the mask, indoors, outdoors.

-- Shopping malls, markets, beauty salons, fitness centres work in the period 7am-22pm.
+- Shopping malls, markets, beauty salons, fitness centres work in the period 7am-24pm.

-- For all other cities in Montenegro, intercity traffic is allowed, except on weekends.
+- For all cities in Montenegro, intercity traffic is allowed.

 Montenegro travel restrictions are not covered by public and air transport.